 “Feeding milk and bananas to a serpent only makes its venom more potent.” — Chanakya Pandita, Raja niti sastra, expeller of Alexander the Great

 “A time to tear apart and a time to sew together; a time to be silent and a time to speak.
 A time to love and a time to hate; a time for war and a time for peace.” — Ecclesiastes 7

 So if a person committed a crime against another person, more often than not it might involve one or more of those synonyms.
 On its face, a crime is a crime, and any ill feeling adjective used is secondary.

-Of course, the poison of cultural Marxism is designed to link dislike of other races or even individuals with a crime, even if no actual physical crime was committed.
-It has gone so far that the dislike might not even be intense, but more of a preference or an opinion.
+Of course, the poison of cultural Marxism is designed to link and infer that dislike of other races or even individuals with a crime, even if no actual physical crime was committed.
+It has gone so far that the dislike might not even be intense, but more of a preference, a contempt, or an opinion.
 In the Brave New World, that also is labelled hate and also racist.

 Speech is defined as “the expression of or the ability to express thoughts and feelings by articulate sounds.”

-So if one were to simply utter something that hurt the feelings of someone of another ethnic group, race or even age or gender, those mere words constitute a harm in the world of cultural-Marxist, Social Justice Warrior, shadow language.
+So if one were to simply utter something that hurt the feelings of someone of another ethnic group, race or even age, sexual preference or gender, those mere words constitute a harm in the world of cultural-Marxist, Social Justice Warrior, Pervert Justice Warrior shadow language.